 Beautiful yoke sweater knitting patterns are usually mainly stockinette.
 That’s right: lots of easy mindless knitting with no purls.
 Period.

 So if you’ve only knit with straights but prefer knitting to purling like me, try knitting in the round ASAP.
+Get started right now with my knitting in the round for beginners step by step tutorial.

 Are circular knitting needles better than straights?
 Technically speaking yes, because knitting with circular needles has so many benefits.